 Wespac became a voting member of the IUCN after the organization announced it would be coming to Honolulu to hold its 2016 World Conservation Congress, an event often billed as “Nature’s Olympics.”

-The IUCN has more than 1,300 members who converge during a congress to discuss ongoing threats to the environment, such as from climate change and the loss of species.
+The IUCN has more than 1,300 members who converge during a congress to discuss ongoing threats to the environment, such as climate change and the loss of species.
 The members then vote on various motions to help mitigate those impacts.

 Those decisions can then influence global conservation discourse, from grassroots organizations in remote parts of the world all the way to the United Nations General Assembly.